A sweet note and YouTube from Iceland

 DONATE TO THIS IMPORTANT WORK BY MARKING YOUR DONATION "CINDY"

-Marsha and Balm Ministries are partnering with RMN (Reconciling Ministries Network), the group committed to bringing the inclusion of people of all sexual orientations and gender identities in both the policy and practices of the United Methodist Church (UMC).
-We have started a group at our church, Brentwood United Methodist Church or BUMC, called "Draw the Circle Wide" to start the inclusion at home.
+Marsha and Balm Ministries partnered with RMN (Reconciling Ministries Network), the group committed to bringing the inclusion of people of all sexual orientations and gender identities in both the policy and practices of the United Methodist Church (UMC).
+We started a group at our church in Nashville, Brentwood United Methodist Church or BUMC, called "Draw the Circle Wide" to start the inclusion at home.
 That commission on The Way Forward made a recommendation that the United Methodist Church world wide (UMC) move forward with one of three plans.
 In February of 2019 for the worldwide UMC had a vote about how they will handle LGBTQ clergy and gay marriages in the church going forward.
 They voted by a narrow margin to continue to say that "homosexuality is not compatible with Christian teaching" and that "no self-avowed practicing homosexuals" can be clergy, and that "no UMC clergy can perform a marriage between persons of the same gender," and that no same sex marriages may be held in a UMC church.
 They voted to carry out specific fines and sentences on anyone breaking those rules.
 Since then several UMC churches, many in the US, have said they cannot in good conscience carry out those sentences and they will not follow those guidelines.
-The UMC General Conference scheduled for May of 2020 is considering several solutions to keep the denomination together OR to lovingly separate from one another along the lines of decisions about full inclusion of the LGBTQ+ community in the life and ministry of the church.
-Please pray for us as we labor in our own 8000 member church to bring understanding and unity.
+The UMC General Conference scheduled for 2022 is considering several solutions to keep the denomination together OR to lovingly separate from one another along the lines of decisions about full inclusion of the LGBTQ+ community in the life and ministry of the church.
+Just after we left Tennessee, our 8000 member UMC there decided they would "remove the exclusionary language" about the LGBTQ community from their book of discipline.
+This was HUGE and BRAVE for this church in the heart of the Bible Belt and we are grateful for their courage and your prayers that sustained our work there until we moved back to Florida.
+We are currently working with a United Church of Christ (UCC) in St Pete Beach to become fully "open and affirming."
+(I kind of love following all the different denominations as they fine their individual euphemisms for "queers welcome!"
+Open and affirming.
+Reconciling.
+More Light.
+Welcoming.
+Accepting.)

 I’m excited that my book is featured on @suecorbrantheauthor blog today!
 Read it and let me know what you think. http://wp.me/p7iSaa-ll I don't think any interviewer gets every detail right (I did not come out at age 64, as most of you know!) but she did a great job.